Cutehacks/gel/README.md

 ## Collection

-An item for sorting an filtering a JsonListModel.
+An item for sorting and filtering a JsonListModel.
 The Collection itself does not store any data, but rather proxies the data stored inside the source model.

 ### model : JsonListModel